ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
 This parameter does not affect the generation of DMARC reports.
-Possible values are as follows:
+See (#removal-of-the-pct-tag) for further discussion of the use of this tag.
+Possible values are as
+   follows:

     y:
     :  A request that the actor performing the DMARC verification check not